iatgen/iatgen/README.md

 All IATs are run in and by Qualtrics (thus, Qualtrics is the "IAT software").
 This can be done without iatgen by adding custom HTML and JavaScript to Qualtrics to implement an IAT.
-Anyone can produce such JavaScript / HTML and there exist several custom HTML/JavaScript variants of the IAT freely available online.

 What Carpenter et al. (2018) did was identify the necessary conditions to make a valid IAT survey in *Qualtrics* and developed JavaScript and